11robert11/Kuvina_Triangle_Generator/README.md

 Demos from How I made my own Fractal - Kuvina Saydaki

 ## Running
-* Dependants
-  * pygame
-  * venv
+1. Created venv
-* open the main.py file and edit parameters at the bottom, calculation functions are just above the parameters
+2. Install pypng
+3. Edit values at the bottom of main.py